-(f) Beginning the 2018-2019 school year, students in the public schools shall be administered a test the same as or substantially similar to the civics portion of the naturalization test used by the United States Citizenship and Immigration Services between their ninth and standard or requirement subject to state accountability measures.
+(f) Beginning the 2018-2019 school year, students in the public schools shall be administered a test the same as or substantially similar to the civics portion of the naturalization test used by the United States Citizenship and Immigration Services between their ninth and 12th grade years as an indicator of student achievement in the area of civics education.
+The test results may be reported in the aggregate to the county board for evaluation by the board's curriculum director and reported to the board members.
+Nothing in this subsection creates a standard or requirement subject to state accountability measures.